What Is Taltz (Ixekizumab)?

 - bloody phlegm

-The most common side effects that are reported by patients who take Taltz are upper respiratory tract infections and skin reactions around the injection site, such as burning, itching, and redness.
+While not an exhaustive list, the most common side effects that are reported by patients who take Taltz are upper respiratory tract infections and skin reactions around the injection site, such as burning, itching, and redness.
 Less common side effects include serious infections, nausea, and ear infections.
 In rare cases, people taking Taltz may develop or have worsened symptoms of inflammatory bowel disease4.

 Can Taltz (ixekizumab) be used with other treatments or drugs?